-The SIRIS Efconomy wastewater sampler offers a highly reliable sampling solution favoured by businesses and water companies alike.
+The SIRIS Efconomy wastewater sampler offers a highly reliable wastewater sampling solution favoured by businesses and water companies alike.
 In this guide we’re explaining what a sampler is, how it works and how to correctly use and maintain your unit.

 What is a wastewater sampler?

 Wastewater samplers are designed to automatically collect samples of wastewater/trade effluent.
-Many businesses are required to carry out sampling as part of their Consent to Discharge permit requirements.
+Many businesses are required to carry out wastewater sampling as part of their Consent to Discharge permit requirements.

 In our view, an automatic sampler is the most accurate and reliable way to meet sampling requirements.
-Our wastewater sampler of choice is the MCERTS-approved SIRIS Efconomy, a robust refrigerated unit that allows for automatic sampling.
+Our wastewater sampler of choice is the MCERTS-approved SIRIS Efconomy, a robust refrigerated unit that allows for automatic wastewater sampling.

 How do they work?